schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Departure

-A automotive mechanic slows a exulting momentum at a medical study.
+A automotive mechanic slows an exulting momentum at a medical study.

 ## Sorcery